turboapps/turbome/sqlserver/README.md

 PS c:\demo>
 ```

-Run the PowerShell script to build an image with content layer in fully interactive mode.
-PowerShell script will ask to specify each required parameter.
-After successful build of the image, the script will stop and ask for permissions to execute a test run and push the image.
+* Run the PowerShell script to build an image with content layer.

+The script will be executed in a fully interactive mode.
+If a parameter is required, the script will stop and print a question asking a user to provide it.
+The script can also be run in a batch mode without interruptions.
+An example of such run is presented at the end of this section.

 ```
 PS c:\demo> .\Build-ContentLayer.ps1